Novo Amor: Etymology

 Novo Amor is Portuguese for New Love.
 The artist confirmed in a tweet that the name had a "Portuguese/Latin" [sic] origin, without providing any further explanation.
 He stated in an interview that he went through a break-up in 2012 before he started producing and that led to this name as he found his "New Love" in music.

+Personal life

+In a 2024 interview about his new album, Collapse List, which released later that year, Lacey discussed exploring his own neurodivergence and how this journey was one of the main themes of the album.